ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/521526/CVE-2019-1006](https://github.com/521526/CVE-2019-1006) :  ![starts](https://img.shields.io/github/stars/521526/CVE-2019-1006.svg) ![forks](https://img.shields.io/github/forks/521526/CVE-2019-1006.svg)

 ## CVE-2019-0986
- An elevation of privilege vulnerability exists when the Windows User Profile Service (ProfSvc) improperly handles symlinks, aka 'Windows User Profile Service Elevation of Privilege Vulnerability'.
+ An elevation of privilege vulnerability exists when the Windows User Profile Service (ProfSvc) improperly handles symlinks.
+An attacker who successfully exploited this vulnerability could delete files and folders in an elevated context.
+To exploit this vulnerability, an attacker would first have to log on to the system.
+An attacker could then run a specially crafted application that could exploit the vulnerability and delete files or folders of their choosing.
+The security update addresses the vulnerability by correcting how the Windows User Profile Service handles symlinks.

 - [https://github.com/padovah4ck/CVE-2019-0986](https://github.com/padovah4ck/CVE-2019-0986) :  ![starts](https://img.shields.io/github/stars/padovah4ck/CVE-2019-0986.svg) ![forks](https://img.shields.io/github/forks/padovah4ck/CVE-2019-0986.svg)

 ## CVE-2019-0888
- A remote code execution vulnerability exists in the way that ActiveX Data Objects (ADO) handle objects in memory, aka 'ActiveX Data Objects (ADO) Remote Code Execution Vulnerability'.
+ A remote code execution vulnerability exists in the way that ActiveX Data Objects (ADO) handle objects in memory.
+An attacker who successfully exploited the vulnerability could execute arbitrary code with the victim user’s privileges.
+An attacker could craft a website that exploits the vulnerability and then convince a victim user to visit the website.
+The security update addresses the vulnerability by modifying how ActiveX Data Objects handle objects in memory.